-FMT\MSA.3.1 The TSF shall enforce the Access Control Policy to provide restrictive 28 default values for security attributes that are used to enforce the SFP.
+FMT_MSA.3.1 The TSF shall enforce the Access Control Policy 27 to provide values to override the default values when an object or information is created.

-FMT\MSA.3.2 The TSF shall allow no subject to specify alternative initial values to override the default values when an object or information is created.
+FMT_MSA.3.2 The TSF shall allow no subject 29 to specify alternative initial

-Dependencies: FMT\MSA.1 Management of security attributes
+Dependencies: FMT MSA.1 Management of security attributes

-FMT\SMR.1 Security roles
+FMT_SMR.1 Security roles

 Application Note: The TOE does not provide objects or information that can be created, since no further security attributes can be derived (i.e. the set of Special Function Registers that contain security attributes is fixed).
-The definition of objects that are stored in the TOE's memory is subject to the Smartcard
+The definition of objects that are stored in the TOE's memory is subject to the Smartcard Embedded

-Embedded Software.
+Software.

-The TOE shall meet the requirement "Management of security attributes (FMT\MSA.1)" as specified below.
+The TOE shall meet the requirement "Management of security attributes (FMT_MSA.1)" as specified below.

-FMT\MSA.1[MEM] Management of security attributes
+FMT_MSA.1[MEM] Management of security attributes